autocar-logo

 Hyundai Inster electric SUV gets off-road-inspired design, but no four-wheel drive.

-Hyundai recently revealed the Inster e-SUV, and within months, has revealed a rugged variant called the Inster Cross.
+Hyundai has revealed the Inster Cross e-SUV within months of the Inster EV's reveal.
 We had reported last month that the carmaker is readying a rugged variant, and Hyundai says this addition will help widen the small electric SUV’s appeal.

-1. Inster Cross shares its powertrain with standard model
+1. Inster Cross shares its powertrain with the standard model

 2. Gets unique bumpers and alloy-wheel design

-3. Inster EV one of four mainstream EVs lined-up for India
+3. Inster EV is one of four mainstream EVs lined up for India

 Hyundai Inster: what is it?